7 Ways to Manage Workplace Reentry Anxiety for Employees

 Contract tracing works by asking an infected person who they've come in close contact with and contacting them.
 They take a test and, if positive, self-isolate.

-Some of your employees will be anxious about reentering the workplace after the pandemic and it’s important to show them empathy.
-Business leaders must create a cohesive and inclusive environment, and provide mental health services and guidance.
+Some of your employees will be anxious about workplace reentry after the pandemic and it’s important to show them empathy.
+Business leaders must create a cohesive and inclusive environment, and provide mental health services and guidance to help manage and reduce workplace reentry anxiety.

 Keeping everyone safe is a top priority.
 Digital sign-in solutions can help reduce workplace reentry anxiety by showing your employees you are doing everything you can to ensure a safe and healthy workplace, and supporting their wellbeing.